Top 10 Wellington must-dos

 Friends and family cannot pick up or drop off from the port.
 You can meet them at the cruise shuttle stop or somewhere central, such as the Wellington Railway Station, the isite, or their favourite café.

-It’s easy to explore the downtown area on foot, and bike hire options are also available from Queens Wharf.
+It’s easy to explore the downtown area on foot, and bike and scooter hire options are also available throughout the city.
 If you want to catch a public bus to one of Wellington’s key attractions, you can pay your fare to the driver with New Zealand money.
-Credit cards are not accepted.
+You can also pay for your bus journey using a contactless debit/credit card or mobile device through Apple Pay/Google Pay (fees apply).

 Plan your journey with Metlink